-- 3.3.16.(1) If a concurrence agency wants the assessment manager to include concurrence agency conditions in the development approval, or to refuse the application, the concurrence agency must give its response (a "referral agency's response") to the assessment manager, and give a copy of its response to the applicant, during the referral agency's assessment period. - (2) If an advice agency wants the assessment manager to consider its advice or recommendations when assessing the application, the advice agency must give its response (also a "referral agency's response") to the assessment manager, and give a copy of its response to the applicant, during the referral agency's assessment period. - (3) If a referral agency does not give a response under subsection (1), the assessment manager may decide the application as if the agency had assessed the application and had no concurrence agency requirements.
+- (2) If an advice agency wants the assessment manager to consider its advice or recommendations when assessing the application, the advice agency must give its response (also a "referral agency's response") to the assessment manager, and give a copy of its response to the applicant, during the referral agency's assessment period. - (3) If a referral agency does not give a response under subsection (1), the assessment manager may decide the application as if the agency had assessed the application and had no concurrence agency requirements.

-How a concurrence agency may change its response
+3.3.17 How a concurrence agency may change its response

-- 3.3.17.(1) Despite section 3.3.16(1), a concurrence agency may, after the end of the assessment period but before the application is decided, give a response or amend its response. - (2) Subsection (1) applies only if the applicant has given written agreement to the content of the response or the amended response. - (3) If a concurrence agency gives or amends a response under subsection (1), the concurrence agency must give- - (a) to the assessment manager-the response or the amended response and a copy of the agreement under subsection (2); and - (b) to the applicant-a copy of the response or the amended response.
+- (1) Despite section 3.3.16(1), a concurrence agency may, after the end of the assessment period but before the application is decided, give a response or amend its response. - (2) Subsection (1) applies only if the applicant has given written agreement to the content of the response or the amended response. - (3) If a concurrence agency gives or amends a response under subsection (1), the concurrence agency must give- - (a) to the assessment manager-the response or the amended response and a copy of the agreement under subsection (2); and - (b) to the applicant-a copy of the response or the amended response.

-Concurrence agency's response powers
+3.3.18 Concurrence agency's response powers

-- 3.3.18.(1) A concurrence agency's response may, within the limits of its jurisdiction, tell the assessment manager 1 or more of the following- - (a) the conditions that must attach to any development approval; - (b) that any approval must be for part only of the development; - (c) that any approval must be a preliminary approval only. - (2) Alternatively, a concurrence agency's response must, within the limits of its jurisdiction, tell the assessment manager- - (a) it has no concurrence agency requirements; or - (b) to refuse the application. - (3) A concurrence agency's response may also offer advice to the assessment manager about the application. - (4) A concurrence agency may only tell the assessment manager to refuse the application if the concurrence agency is satisfied that- - (a) the development does not comply with a law, policy or code mentioned in section 3.3.15(1)(a) or (c); and - (b) compliance with the law, policy or code can not be achieved by imposing conditions. - (5) However, to the extent a concurrence agency's jurisdiction is about assessing the effects of development on designated land- - (a) subsection (4) does not apply; and - (b) the concurrence agency may only tell the assessment manager to refuse the application if the concurrence agency is satisfied the development would compromise the intent of the designation and the intent of the designation could not be achieved by imposing conditions on the development approval. - (6) Subsection (2)(b) does not apply to the extent a concurrence agency's jurisdiction is about the assessment of the cost impacts of supplying infrastructure to development. - (7) If a concurrence agency's response requires an application to be refused or requires a development approval to include conditions, the response must include reasons for the refusal or inclusion.
+- (1) A concurrence agency's response may, within the limits of its jurisdiction, tell the assessment manager 1 or more of the following- - (a) the conditions that must attach to any development approval; - (b) that any approval must be for part only of the development; - (c) that any approval must be a preliminary approval only. - (2) Alternatively, a concurrence agency's response must, within the limits of its jurisdiction, tell the assessment manager- - (a) it has no concurrence agency requirements; or - (b) to refuse the application. - (3) A concurrence agency's response may also offer advice to the assessment manager about the application.

+- (4) A concurrence agency may only tell the assessment manager to refuse the application if the concurrence agency is satisfied that- - (a) the development does not comply with a law, policy or code mentioned in section 3.3.15(1)(a) or (c); and - (b) compliance with the law, policy or code can not be achieved by imposing conditions. - (5) However, to the extent a concurrence agency's jurisdiction is about assessing the effects of development on designated land- - (a) subsection (4) does not apply; and - (b) the concurrence agency may only tell the assessment manager to refuse the application if the concurrence agency is satisfied the development would compromise the intent of the designation and the intent of the designation could not be achieved by imposing conditions on the development approval. - (6) Subsection (2)(b) does not apply to the extent a concurrence agency's jurisdiction is about the assessment of the cost impacts of supplying infrastructure to development. - (7) If a concurrence agency's response requires an application to be refused or requires a development approval to include conditions, the response must include reasons for the refusal or inclusion.

-Advice agency's response powers
+3.3.19 Advice agency's response powers

-- 3.3.19.(1) An advice agency's response may, within the limits of its jurisdiction- - (a) recommend the conditions that should attach to approval of the application; or - (b) recommend the application be refused. - (2) An advice agency's response may also offer advice to the assessment manager about the application or state that it has no advice to offer.
+- (1) An advice agency's response may, within the limits of its jurisdiction- - (a) recommend the conditions that should attach to approval of the application; or - (b) recommend the application be refused. - (2) An advice agency's response may also offer advice to the assessment manager about the application or state that it has no advice to offer.